Biden picks Calif. AG Becerra to lead HHS, pandemic response

 Biden's offer was extended to Becerra on Friday.
 The president-elect has been under pressure from the Congressional Hispanic Caucus to appoint Latinos to the Cabinet.

-As the top law enforcement official of the nation's most populous state, Becerra jokingly became known in Democratic legal circles as the man who sued Trump more than anyone else.
-Beyond health care, the lawsuits centered on issues from immigration to environmental policies.
+Becerra has been jokingly known in Democratic legal circles as the man who sued Trump more than anyone else.
+Beyond health care, the California attorney general's lawsuits centered on issues from immigration to environmental policies.

 His mother was born in Jalisco, Mexico, and emigrated to the U.S. after marrying his father, a native of Sacramento, California, who had grown up in Mexico.